 Byte1 is used for the Wake-up Command opcode that the flash memory responds to.
 If Byte0 is left unprogrammed, the BootROM will send the "0xAB" opcode by default.
-Furthermore, the BootROM is able to wake up the external flash by toggling the CS pin.
+Furthermore, the BootROM can wake up the external flash by toggling the CS pin.